Skip to main content

 Expand the Energy Assistance Program

 What can be done?
 Expand the Energy Assistance Program.
 This program already helps tens of thousands of Minnesotans across the state, especially in rural areas.
-But right now, there’s not enough funding for everyone who needs it, and the program isn’t available in the summer months when people are running their ACs to escape the heat.
+But right now, there’s not enough funding for everyone who needs it.

 Supporters include: